Methods

 Converts all elements in an array to lowercase.
 Each element is coerced into a

-values will be removed from the output.
+String, if it's not already one.
+Allundefinedandnullvalues will be removed from the output.

 - Source: